strick-j/ca-html5gw/README.md

 4. Run the setup script as a user with admin rights (e.g. "sudo ./html5gw-setup.sh")
 5. The tomcat certificate is exported from the /opt/secrets/keystore and will be located in the directory the script is ran from with the name "tomcat.cer".
 You can import this on client workstations to trust the connection to the HTML5GW.

-# Notes / Prerequisites
-Passwords for the Apache Keystore are hard coded in the script and set to CyberArk1 for demonstration purposes.
-Change these if you would like to set them to something else.